n10v/id3v2/README.md

 }
 ```

-## Work with encodings
+## Encodings

-For example, if you set comment frame with custom encoding and write it, you may do this:
+For example, if want to set comment frame with custom encoding and write it,
+you may do the following:

 ```go
 tag := id3v2.NewEmptyTag()